ATaylorAerospace/Ion-Propulsion/README.md

 **lib**

 The lib folder will contain the C++ libraries that will be used by the Python scripts in the python folder.
-These libraries will include the following:

 **src**

 This folder contains the C++ source code files for the propulsion system, thruster, nozzle, and fuels.

 - A C++ library that will be used to control the ion thruster.